OskarHavo/M7011E-Labb/README.md

 Robin Danielsson and Oskar Havo

 # Instruction for Audit
-LUDD WM IP: 130.240.200.37
+LUDD VM IP: 130.240.200.37

 SSH settings: Default LUDD VPS settings.

 We have added the public ssh key as requested.
-On our wm, we have placed usernames and passwords for audit in:
+On our vm, we have placed usernames and passwords for audit in:
 ```
 /home/robdan-7/AUDIT_INSTRUCTIONS.md
 ```